klausbrunner/solarpositioning/README.md

 ### Requirements

-Java SE 8.
-(0.0.10 was the last version to work on Java 6, if you are stuck in the dark ages.)
+To run: Java 8, nothing else.

+To build from source: Java 9 or newer, as the -release flag for javac is used.

 ### Which algorithm should I use?

 * For many applications, Grena3 should work just fine.
 It's fast and pretty accurate for a time window from 2010 to 2110 CE.
 * If you're looking for maximum accuracy or need to calculate for historic dates, use SPA.
-It's widely considered the reference algorithm for solar positioning, being very accurate and usable in a very large time window.
+It's widely considered a reference algorithm for solar positioning, being very accurate and usable in a very large time window.
 Its only downside is that it's relatively slow.

 ### How do I get the time of sunrise or sunset?